Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 Code language: JavaScript (javascript)

-Using the backticks, you can freely use the single or double quotes in the template literal without escaping.
+Using the backticks, you can freely use the single or double quotes in the template literals without escaping.

 let anotherStr = `Here's a template literal`;